 - Open cabinets and other doors to ensure even heat distribution: Closed doors and cabinets are quite good at keeping heat out.
 Leave these open in severe cold to keep warm air flowing freely.

 If you follow these steps, you’ll either prevent pipes from freezing or have a straightforward way of thawing them out.
-If you’d prefer to leave the work to a professional, call your nearest plumber in Cocoa.
+If you’d prefer to leave the work to a professional, call your nearest plumber in Melbourne.
 They’ll make sure your plumbing is taken care of safely.